gracikk-ds/ai-researcher/docs/web_api.md

 # Web Interface API

-This document describes the HTTP API exposed by the Flask based site located in `webapp/app.py`.
+This document describes the HTTP API exposed by the Flask based site.
+The application lives in the `webapp` package with request handlers defined in `webapp/routes.py`.

 ## Endpoints